How To Manage A Pigeon Infestation

 To take care of roosting and loafing sites, inspect your property and identify any empty spaces on buildings such as roof overhangs and rafters.
 While doing an inspection, remove any nesting material and eggs that you might come across.
 You can add bird netting to seal off access to these areas by birds.
 Spikes can be added to places with flat, open surfaces such as ledges, signs, and roof ridges.
 To eliminate feeding sites, be sure to place any garbage in proper receptacles and remove any areas of standing water if possible.

-Other management tools include bird deterrents and live bird traps.
-Kness Pest Defense has two products that can be utilized for managing bird problems, such as pigeons.
-The Kness Avian Away™ and Kage-All® Bird Trap are the perfect tools for the job.
+Other management tools include live bird traps.
+Kness Pest Defense has products that can be utilized for managing bird problems, such as pigeons.
+The Kage-All™ Bird Trap is the perfect tool for the job.

 Kness Kage-All Bird Traps

 As a safe and humane way to capture and hold pest birds, Kness Kage-All Bird Traps are a simple and effective way to remove birds such as pigeons from your property.
 Kage-All is made so you can easily set the trap, add bait food, and release any captured birds.
 Made with heavy-gauge material and painted with a low-profile color, this trap can stand up to the elements and blend into the environment.

 For more information about pest control tips and Kness Pest Defense solutions, please visit Kness.com.